sticky-logo

 Powerscourt House and Gardens

-Set in County Wicklow at the foot of the Wicklow Mountains, Powerscourt House is a Palladian mansion with one of Europe’s finest gardens.
+Set in County Wicklow at the foot of the Wicklow Mountains, Powerscourt House is a Palladian mansion with one of Europe’s finest gardens (named 3rd Best Garden in the world by National Geographic).
 Terraces, lakes, waterfalls, and woodland walks make this estate a spectacular day out.

 www.powerscourt.com